helium/HIP/0026-HIP-Voting.md

 - Currently if you really want to change something you have to make a hip, get a dewi call approval and get the helium team on board.
 It is slow, and it allows a minority to control the direction of the network.

-- You can keep the status and it would be fine as dewi is a non-profit, but it still a small group, and not full democratic system.
+- You can keep the status quo and it would be fine as dewi is a non-profit, but it still a small group, and not full democratic system.

 # Unresolved Questions
 [unresolved]: #unresolved-questions